Pine Hill Plantation: Plantation specifics

 During March 1857 the "black measles" hit Pine Hill killing several people.

 Pine Hill was situated amid rolling hills and green forests, with little streams that fed one of the nearby lakes.
 The plantation had a large stately mansion painted green and white and which stood in a grove of pines.
 The mansion was surrounded by gardens of roses and a variety of shrubbery as well as lawns.
 Thoroughbred Kentucky horses, cows from Alderney and Guernsey grazed on some land.
 To the east of the mansion were the slaves' cabins.
 The plantation also had a 24-foot, one room business office with several windows and a fireplace used by Dr. Bradford.
 This office also served as a hospital for the sick and wounded Confederate soldiers.

 Life of the enslaved workers

-We know a lot about life at Pine Hill.
 Past the main house were approximately 100 well-whitewashed frame cabins with brick chimneys; all who wanted them had gardens, with free seed provided.
-There were also about 30 "house slaves".
+There were also about 30 house slaves.

 Past the cabins one found a saw mill, a grist mill, and a shingle mill.
 There were shops for a blacksmith, a wheelwright, a carpenter, and a cooper, a brickyard and a kiln.
 Working there were four white men: an engineer, a miller, a sawyer, and a bookkeeper.
 A "minister of the Gospel" visited alternate Sundays.

 The enslaved people were required to bathe and don clean clothes at least twice a week.
 There was a contract with a doctor to treat cases of illness.